prebid/Prebid.js/README.md

 Many SSPs, bidders, and publishers have contributed to this project.
 [60+ Bidders](https://github.com/prebid/Prebid.js/tree/master/src/adapters) are supported by Prebid.js.

-Our PR review process can be found [here Bidders](https://github.com/prebid/Prebid.js/tree/master/pr_review.md).
+Our PR review process can be found [here](https://github.com/prebid/Prebid.js/tree/master/pr_review.md).

 ### Add a Bidder Adapter